Research Projects

 Heart-lung machines (ECMO) provide cardiac and respiratory support to patients whose heart or lungs are inadequate for blood flow or gas exchange.
 The current methods for monitoring system blockages have limitations.
 We are exploring the idea that the flow in a small shunt tube in the ECMO circuit will be affected by oxygenator clotting or other ECMO circuit changes.
 The goal of our study is to test the hypothesis that blood flow rates in the shunt could be used to monitor for circuit obstructions using a computational model of the patient-ECMO system.

-Modeling the Cardiovascular-Renal System Interaction for Kidney Disease Therapy
+Modeling the Cardiovascular-Renal System Interaction for Implantable Artificial Kidney Therapy

 The renal system plays important roles in the homeostasis of the body and is a significant component of the cardiovascular system.
 Receiving roughly 20% of the cardiac output under normal conditions, it has its own feedback mechanisms to regulate blood flow and pressure within it.
-Our research focuses on modeling the dynamic response of the renal system as a Windkessel hemodynamic model as a means of contributing to the understanding of the full cardiovascular system.
+Our research focuses on modeling the dynamic response of the renal system to optimize design and interaction of an Implantable Artificial Kidney Device for renal disease therapy.

 Visualizing CFD Flow Patterns in App